uwrov/Training-Project/Part 4/controller/README.md

 Next, we'll do `output = network(model_in)` to get an output from our network, then extract the corresponding label from the output and return it.

+When you run `cam_control.py`, you might notice that the program has pretty poor accuracy.
+How can this happen when our network achieves >90% accuracy on the test data?

+This inaccuracy most likely comes from the cropped images not looking enough like MNIST data points.
+So our next step in developing this controller would be to find the differences between our data and MNIST, then make appropriate changes based on that.

 ## Publishing
 Our publishing is essentially the same as it was in `key_in.py`, but with different signals.